Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Full pre-registered analyses (Image Replication Experiment)

-\item \textbf{Percentile rank rescaling:} Results with percentile rank rescaling of DreamSim scores were consistent with the Z-score findings.
+\paragraph{DreamSim Percentile rank rescaling.} Results with percentile rank rescaling of DreamSim scores were consistent with the Z-score findings.
 DALL-E 3 (Verbatim) participants outperformed both other conditions on first and average performance, with no differences between DALL-E 3 (Revised) and DALL-E 2.
 For best attempts, all pairwise comparisons were significant, showing DALL-E 3 (Verbatim) > DALL-E 3 (Revised) > DALL-E 2.
-ANOVA tests confirmed significant effects across all performance measures. \end{itemize}
+ANOVA tests confirmed significant effects across all performance measures.

-\item \textbf{Prompting Behaviors} \begin{itemize} \item \textbf{Mean prompt Length:} We found statistically significant differences in prompt length across treatment arms.
+\paragraph{Mean prompt Length.} We found statistically significant differences in prompt length across treatment arms.
 Participants using DALL-E 2 wrote significantly shorter prompts compared to both DALL-E 3 (Revised) and DALL-E 3 (Verbatim) groups.
 Interestingly, there was no significant difference in prompt length between the two DALL-E 3 variants.
 ANOVA results confirmed a significant effect of model version on prompt length.

-\item \textbf{Aggregate Similarity:} We found no statistically significant differences in the overall variability of prompts across the three treatment arms.
+\paragraph{Aggregate Similarity.} We found no statistically significant differences in the overall variability of prompts across the three treatment arms.
 ANOVA results confirmed no significant effect of model version on this measure, suggesting that participants explored similar breadths of prompt space regardless of the model they were using.
+These results contrast with our findings from the main analysis, where prompts written by DALL-E 3 participants were, on average, more consistent than those written by DALL-E 2 participants.
+This difference reflects statistical power and specification: the main analysis uses a higher-powered model with task and attempt fixed effects, whereas the aggregate-similarity analysis here relies on a simpler cross-sectional comparison.

-\item \textbf{Successive Similarity:} Analysis of the average cosine similarity between successive prompts revealed no statistically significant differences across treatment arms.
+\paragraph{Successive Similarity.} Analysis of the average cosine similarity between successive prompts revealed no statistically significant differences across treatment arms.
 ANOVA results confirmed no significant effect of model version on successive prompt similarity, indicating that the tendency to build upon or deviate from previous prompts was similar across models.

-\item \textbf{Successive Prompt Token Sort Ratio:} No statistically significant differences emerged across treatment arms.
+\paragraph{Successive prompt token sort ratio.} No statistically significant differences emerged across treatment arms.
 ANOVA results confirmed no significant effect of model version on this measure of textual similarity between successive prompts.